 Wishing you all the best with your employment journey.

-- Breathing down my back – Watching you very closely.
+- Breathing down my neck – Watching you very closely.

 - Knocking at my door – Have something happen soon.